-No matter where you decide to rent a car in Georgia, either in Tbilisi, Kutaisi or Batumi, you’ll need a minimum number of documents.
+No matter in which city you decide to rent a car in Georgia, either in Tbilisi, Kutaisi or Batumi, you’ll need a minimum number of documents.
+And they are:

 – Driver’s license from your country of residence, with a surname and name written in English.
 Keep in mind that you do NOT need to have an international driver’s license.
 If you have one, that’s totally fine but no one in Georgia actually cares for it.

-– The driver must be at least 21 years old (although some companies may require the age of 23 or 25 years old, so make sure to check the contract before booking).
+– The driver must be at least 21 years old (although some companies may require the age of 23 or 25 years old, so make sure to check that).
 However, if the company where you want to hire a car requires the driver to be 23 or 25 years old and you are younger, you can still rent a car but for an extra payment.

 – You should hold your license for 2-3 years before renting a car in Georgia.
 American citizens, traveling to Georgia, who have recently renewed their license should not forget to take their previous license with them.
 Because the new license shows only the issue date but not the day when you got your first license.

 Where to Hire a Car in Tbilisi & Georgia in General

 There are two different ways how to hire a car in Georgia.
 First – to rent it from a local supplier and second – from a big international company.

 Renting from an international company means you can rent a car in Tbilisi, Kutaisi or Batumi (usually at the airport).
 When renting from a local supplier, besides big cities you have an option to rent anywhere else in the country (literally), including small towns and villages.
 Also, when booking through a local company, you can pick up a car at the airport, in one of the local offices around the city, or have a car delivered to your address.